mgrimace/Homelab/calibre.md

 use admin, admin123 as default login

 add the library by finding the folder called 'books', which we defined as `/mnt/media/media/books`, you should see Calibre Library in there.
 Select it and let it load up the books!

+### sync read status between calibre-web and calibre

+if you've already marked books as 'read' in your Calibre library, go to admin/ui configuration and select 'link read/unread status to calibre column'

 if you made it this far, **backup your container now**, this was an enormous pain to get here with a lot of trial and error.